lindington/RepPpar/README.md

 These assignments have to follow the order of the ``.bam`` files in the bamlist used to make the ``.beagle`` file.
 Note that nine MUL assignments are separated by a single assignment to SOQ.
 This is because the bamfile of a mislabeled individual from Soques was still grouped with Mulas individuals.

-To plot the PCA components, I ran the [plotting script](04.04.pca/bait_pca.R) locally on my laptop, because the R packages needed aren't installed on the server.
+To plot the PCA components, I ran the [pca plotting script](04.04.pca/bait_pca.R) locally on my laptop, because the R packages needed aren't installed on the server.

 ### NGSadmix

 To analyse the population structure, I used NGSadmix as implemented in ANGSD.
 NGSadmix takes genotype likelihood input data and assigns individuals to previously defined number of clusters K, based on maximising Hardy-Weinberg-equilibrium.

 I used the ``.beagle.gz`` file generated in [PCA](#pca) and a wrapper written by .... to specify the numbers of runs and Ks per job and submit them to slurm.
 I used my a version of angsd i installed on conda (v.
 0.933) because other versions of angsd don't work for this.
-To plot the admixture proportions per K, I used the [plotting script](05.ngsadmix/ngsadmix.R) locally in R:
+To plot the admixture proportions per K, I used the [ngsadmix plotting script](05.ngsadmix/ngsadmix.R) locally in R:

 ## F<sub>ST</sub> & IBD